For upcoming events visit our facebook page.

 Zory's sense of musicianship is excellent and interesting.
 Her compositional focus has a market that is excited about sharing their musical history and culture with the wider tapestry of London.
 The music she creates will also have the potential to truly become international in the consistent appeal of early a cappella music to the choral world.

 An evening of captivating and widely diverse world music and inspiring talks, in support of wildlife conservation, with a special focus on birds.
-Vocal ensemble Peregrina EnChantica will present a second edition of their “Look Up” lecture-concert, performing Zory Burner’s original song-cycle, dedicated and inspired by nature.
-Featuring thought-provoking words by prominent speakers from the wildlife conservation world.
+Vocal ensemble Peregrina EnChantica presenting a second edition of their “Look Up” lecture-concert, performing Zory Burner’s original song-cycle, dedicated and inspired by nature.
+Featuring thought-provoking words by Dr Mark Avery, Charlie Moores and Dr Debbie Pain, as well as dedicated video messages by David Lindo (The Urban Birder) and young conservationist Findlay Wilde.

 May 3, 2018 – Canada Water Culture Space, London